-So today my friends it gives me great pleasure to introduce a member of our food blogging community on G+, Alyssa the Everyday Maven where you’ll find everyday recipes made healthy and simple.
-So please join me in welcoming…….
+Today it gives me pleasure to introduce my friend Alyssa ,the Everyday Maven where you’ll find everyday recipes made healthy and simple.

 Today, I am here to share a Vegan Red Bean Chili with Millet with you.
 Since it’s winter and so cold right now, there is nothing like a quick and healthy bowl of Chili to warm your bones for lunch or dinner.